 It’s interesting to note that Joe Talia is an Australian recently moved to Tokyo.
 It’s not difficult to imagine the sensory impact of diving (or driving) head-first into the writhing Japanese metropolis.
 Clouded Night Pt1 and Clouded Night Pt2 fill the entire 41 minutes of his new album Tint and feel like an attempt to bottle a similar space.
 The night sky is always full of many degrees of subtlety, a void way more active than just a blank darkness.
 It is, after all, our window to the universe.
 As a model, it’s easy to see this hugely intoxicating sound journey as an attempt to capture this vast experience.

-Joe Talia is a name that’s littered several recordings we have has loved.
+Joe Talia is a name that’s littered several recordings we have loved.
 He’s collaborated with Oren Ambrachi (whose label Black Truffle releases Tint), Jim O’Rourke, and James Rushford.
 He’s a highly respected drummer, and a recording and mixing engineer with countless release credits.

 While it sits under one banner, Clouded Night Pt1 and Clouded Night Pt2 plays out revealing strangely mutated episodes.
 Using his deep knowledge as a percussionist, studio engineer, and performer on analog electronic instruments (primarily modular synth and Revox tape machine), Talia creates a richly textured journey through sumptuously inventive sounds.